Top 20 Religiously Affiliated Colleges to Apply in 2022

 At the same time, there are only a handful of institutions, such as Georgetown University, and more which are focused on research.
-Universities like Pepperdine, which is affiliated with the Churches of Christ, offers undergraduate divisions in Business Management, Public Administration, Arts and more.
+Universities like Pepperdine, which is affiliated with the Churches of Christ, offers undergraduate divisions in Business Management, Public Administration, Arts, and more.

 Start by reviewing a school’s mission statement.
-This can clue you in on how much emphasis the school puts on the academic, social and spiritual aspects of college.
+This can clue you in on how much emphasis the school puts on the academic, social, and spiritual aspects of college.
 These colleges not only strive towards the intellectual and academic development of the students but also spiritual development as well.

 What are Religiously Affiliated Colleges?

-Religious affiliation is a self–identified association of an institution with a religion, denomination, church or faith.
+Religious affiliation is a self–identified association of an institution with a religion, denomination, church, or faith.
 Throughout the years, a portion of these schools changed their dedication towards specific religions or even totally lost it.
-There is as yet a considerable lot of them that keep their affiliation on high level.
+There is as yet a considerable lot of them that keep their affiliation on a high level.